GearedApp/react-native-android-alarms/README.md

  ### Clearing Alarms
  ```
- AndroidAlarms.clearAlarm(alarmID); // Clears mounted alarmID.
+ AndroidAlarms.clearAlarm(alarmID); // Clears mounted alarmID
  ```
  or
  ```
- // If you restarted app and want to clear an alarm, simply load it from AsyncStorage.
+ // If you restarted app and want to clear an alarm, simply load it from AsyncStorage
  AsyncStorage.getItem('alarmID').then((value) => {
     AndroidAlarms.clearAlarm(JSON.parse(value));
  });